Zakir Musa killed in South Kashmir encounter: Officials

 They said efforts were made to make them surrender but the request fell on deaf ears and the holed up terrorists started lobbing grenades using a launcher.

-The officials said more team of security forces was rushed to the area to prevent the terrorists from escaping under the cover of darkness.
+The officials said more security forces were rushed to the area to prevent the terrorists from escaping under the cover of darkness.

 Spontaneous protests broke out Thursday night in Shopian, Pulwama, Awantipora and downtown Srinagar, with people raising slogans in favour of Musa, prompting authorities to impose curfew in some parts of the Valley as a precautionary measure.